Please ensure Javascript is enabled for purposes of website accessibility

 1. Climate

-When thinking about whether to retire in Delaware or Maryland, remember that the two states have similar climates, with hot, humid summers and mild winters.
+When thinking about retirIng to Maryland or Delaware, remember that the two states have similar climates, with hot, humid summers and mild winters.
 However, Maryland’s climate is slightly warmer and more humid than Delaware’s.

 For retirees who are sensitive to heat or humidity, Delaware is a slightly better choice.
 However, the inverse is also true – Delaware tends to be slightly cooler than Maryland, which might make it a less ideal choice for older adults who are sensitive to the cold.
 Either way, you’ll be glad to know that both states have four full seasons without true extremes in winter or summer.